lstaalhagen/C343xx/README.md

 Repository for setting up virtual machines for courses 34351 and 34370.

 ## Prerequisite
-A running VM running Xubuntu 24.04-4 LTS.
+The scripts were used/tested on a Xubuntu 24.04.3 VM.
 Other distros may be applicable but may require modifications to scripts, etc.

 ## Instructions
 1. Start terminal